-- Cook - Cover the pot and cook on low-medium heat.
+- Cook - Cover the pot and cook over low to medium heat.
 Then, allow the chili to simmer for 25 minutes.
 As a result, all of the ingredients will meld together and draw out the flavors.

 - Sit and Serve - Once the chili is cooked, let it sit for 5-10 minutes to thicken.
 Serve the chili in bowls and garnish with Crunchy Garlic Tortilla Strips, cheese, Greek yogurt, onions, cilantro, and lime juice.

-Storing chili is incredibly easy.
+Storing this Ground Turkey Chili incredibly easy.
 After you make the chili, store leftovers in an air-tight container in the refrigerator for up to 4 days.
 You can store the chili in smaller containers for meal prep.

 To reheat the chili, transfer leftovers into a pot.
 Heat the chili on medium heat and occasionally stir.

 The great part about this recipe is its flexibility.
 Besides controlling the spice level or making it vegetarian, you can also play with other aspects of the recipe like the amount of beans.
 For example, sometimes we just use 1 can of beans.
 If you or your family aren't fans of beans, feel free to reduce the amount of beans to 1 can or none, the chili will still be delicious.

 Did You Like This Recipe?

 If you loved this Ground Turkey Chili, please rate and comment below!
 For more healthy weeknight dinner ideas, check out: